clover/codelab-remote-pay-cloud/README.md

 };
 ```

 We are accomplishing a few tasks in this code block.
 First, we are obtaining the `deviceId` of the currently selected serial number.
 Next, we create an ordered array of arguments that are required to instantiate a `CloverConnector`.
-We then configure the `CloverConnectorFactory` with a property (`clover.CloverConnectorFactoryBuilder.FACTORY_VERSION = clover.CloverConnectorFactoryBuilder.VERSION_12`) to specify that we are using the currently latest version of the `CloverConnector`.
+We then configure the `CloverConnectorFactory` with a property (`clover.CloverConnectorFactoryBuilder.FACTORY_VERSION = clover.CloverConnectorFactoryBuilder.VERSION_12`) to specify that we are creating the current version of the `CloverConnector`.
 Finally, we instantiate the `CloverConnector` with both our `args` and the help of JavaScript's `apply` method, and initialize its connection.

-Under the hood, using the `remote-pay-cloud` SDK, this code will instantiate a WebSocket connection.
-As such, to follow WebSocket best practices, we need to properly dispose of resources the user navigates to a different page, refreshes the current page, or closes the tab/window. [window.onbeforeunload](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeunload) is the proper `WindowEventHandler` to handle all of these events.
+When `cloverConnector.initializeConnection()` is called, the remote-pay-cloud SDK instantiates a WebSocket connection to the Clover cloud.
+As such, to follow WebSocket best practices, we need to properly dispose of resources when the user navigates to a different page, refreshes the current page, or closes the tab/window. [window.onbeforeunload](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeunload) is the proper `WindowEventHandler` to handle all of these events.

 ```diff
 RemotePayCloudTutorial.prototype.connect = function() {